 A personal guarantee reduces the liability protection from incorporating, such as if your business was set up as an LLC, S-Corp, or other entity.
-Business owners explicitly agree to pay off debts, so business losses can become personal losses.
+Business owners explicitly agree to pay off debts, which means business losses can become personal losses.

 Why Lenders Require a Personal Guarantee

 With limited information, it's hard for lenders to make a decision.
 Banks want to improve their chances of getting paid, and they know that businesses fail all the time.
 They would be more comfortable if they could see that you've borrowed money in the past and consistently repaid loans.
 But with no historical information to aid in decision-making, lenders may require some security, charge an extremely high-interest rate, or both.

 When you provide a personal guarantee, you allow a lender to pursue you personally if you can't repay a business loan.
 That can mean different things, depending on your loan agreement.
 As part of the guarantee, you might have given the bank permission to take assets, including your home, valuable items, investment accounts, or other personal or real property you may own.